Somatori/web_taf_python_pytest_playwright/README.md

 A small, generic end-to-end Test Automation Framework (TAF) for web UI testing using **Python**, **pytest**, and **Playwright (sync API)**.
-The project implements the **Page Object Model (POM)** and is designed to be easy to use, extend and run locally.
+The project implements the **Page Object Model (POM)** and is designed to be easy to use, extend, run locally and in CI.

 **KEY POINTS / FEATURES**
 - Language: **Python**